 In 1965 the band lineup was Ted Zaborniak (lead vocals), Ron Zehel (guitar), Al Szucs (bass), Joe Szucs (sax), John Tassone (drums).
 The group recorded a second 45 at Cleveland Recording, covering two songs originally recorded by Ricky Nelson - "Gypsy Woman"/"Only the Young".
 "Gypsy Woman" features a classic Cleveland sound mixing bluesy guitar licks, droning sax, and strong vocals.

 Ted Zaborniak - " Ron and the guys and I went into Cleveland Recording to record the two songs.
 While there Joe Segal heard us and signed us to Clevetown records.
 Following that we appeared on the Jerry G TV show, which was kind of the American Bandstand in Cleveland.
 WKYC, the 50,000 watt station, was playing the record 24 hours a day.
 Records sold ourt locally in just a few days, however the record company was late in pressing more and eventually the record lost momentum.
 We continued to do personal appearances with Jerry G and remained active in the local nightclub scene."

 After the band broke up, Ron and another former member were in the Showmen.
-Ron Zehel and John Tassone are deceased.
+John Tassone is deceased.

 Loose Ends / Sombrero - Landa 667, 1962